2step (song): Promotion and release

 On 19 August 2021, Sheeran announced his fifth studio album, = in which the song is listed number ninth on the tracklist.
 On 29 October 2021, "2step" was released alongside other album tracks that appeared on the album =.

 Lyric video

 A lyric video for the song was uploaded on Sheeran's YouTube account on 29 October 2021 along with the other lyric videos of the songs that appeared on the tracklisting of =.

 Music video

-The music video for the song, filmed in Kyiv, Ukraine and directed by Henry Scholfield, was uploaded to YouTube on 22 April 2022.
-The video was filmed prior to the February 2022 invasion, and all revenue from YouTube streams are earmarked for Ukraine.
+The music video for the single version of the song, filmed in Kyiv, Ukraine and directed by Henry Scholfield, was uploaded to YouTube on 22 April 2022.
+The video was filmed prior to the 2022 Russian invasion of Ukraine, and all revenue from YouTube streams are earmarked for Ukraine.